hygtfrde/jwt_frontend/README.md

 ## How to install and run
 In the /frontend directory, run `npm install` to download the relevant packages.
 Then run `npm start` to start the app.

+## Docker
+Rather use docker?
+Run `docker-compose up` to initialize the back-end architecture.